mjordan/islandora_workbench_docs/docs/reducing_load.md

 Workbench can put substantial stress on Drupal.
 In some cases, this stress can lead to instability and errors.

 !!! note
     The options described below modify Workbench's interaction with Drupal.
-They do not have a direct impact on the load experienced by the various microservices Islandora uses to index data in its triplestore, extract full text for indexing, generating thumbnails, etc. However, since Drupal is the "controller" for these microservices, reducing the number of Workbench requests on Drupal will also indirectly reduce the load experienced by Islandora's microservices.
+They do not have a direct impact on the load experienced by the microservices Islandora uses to do things like indexing node metadata in its triplestore, extracting full text for indexing, and generating thumbnails.
+However, since Drupal is the "controller" for these microservices, reducing the number of Workbench requests to Drupal will also indirectly reduce the load experienced by Islandora's microservices.

-Workbench offers two main ways to reduce this stress: pausing Workbench between its requests to Drupal, and caching Workbench's requests to Drupal.
+Workbench provides two ways to reduce this stress:

+* pausing between Workbench's requests to Drupal, and
+* caching Workbench's requests to Drupal.

 The first way to reduce stress on Drupal is by telling Workbench to pause between each request it makes.
 There are two types of pause, 1) basic pause and 2) adaptive pause.
 Both types of pausing will slow down Workbench's overall execution time since they reduce speed to improve stability and reliability.

+### Pausing

-### Basic pause
+#### Basic pause

 The `pause` configuration setting tells Workbench to temporarily halt execution before every 'POST', 'PUT', 'PATCH', and 'DELETE' request, thereby spreading load caused by the requests over a longer period of time.
 To enable `pause`, include the setting in your configuration file, indicating the number of seconds to wait between requests: